 The entire project from sketch to final hanging took me about 45 minutes for my first wreath, and about a half hour for my second- which I felt like was an outstanding value for very large wreaths that should last several years.
 My favorite part about these shaped wreaths is that they are so unique!
 In a world where most Christmas decorations come from big box stores that sell identical items by the hundreds-of-thousands, it’s fun to have decorations that are totally unique to you!

-It’s been fun to see this post travel far and wide each Christmas since I original made and posted these!
+It’s been fun to see this post travel far and wide each Christmas since I originally made and posted these in 2013!
 So many of you have provided feedback and thanks, and I thank you!
-If you take on this project this year, please share a photo in the comments- I’d love to see your results!
+If you take-on this project this year, please share a photo in the comments- I’d love to see your results!